-In 2005, newspapers, television news programs and Internet websites were filled with stories about canine influenza, a new flu-like disease rumored to be sweeping the country.
-But, how new is canine influenza, really?
+How new is canine influenza, really?
 How did it develop?
 How is it spread?
 How do veterinarians treat it?
-And, what are a few, common sense precautions that may lessen your pet’s risk?
+And, are there a few, common sense precautions that may lessen your pet’s risk?

-Until 2005, canine influenza outbreaks were contained to greyhound racetracks and affected only racing dogs.
-According to the CDC, the first evidence of canine influenza in companion dogs was documented in spring 2005 when shelters, boarding facilities, humane societies and veterinarians submitted samples from dogs suspected of carrying the disease.
-Currently, the canine influenza virus includes two strains, one virus that mutated from horses (H3N8) and another that mutated from birds (H3N2).
-Currently, these two canine influenza strains have spread throughout the US to all states except Alaska, Hawaii, Nebraska and North Dakota.
+No, canine influenza was diagnosed initially in 2004.
+Until 2005, outbreaks seemed to be contained to greyhound racetracks and seemed to affect only racing dogs.
+According to a September 26, 2005, CDC media briefing, the first evidence of canine influenza in companion dogs was documented in spring 2005 when shelters, boarding facilities, humane societies and veterinarians submitted samples from dogs suspected of carrying the disease.

 Is my dog at risk?

 Yes.
 All dogs are at risk.
 Canine influenza is a new disease for which there is currently no vaccine.
 All dogs are susceptible to infection, and no dogs are immune.